brand0nM/Cryptocurrencies/README.md

 <img width="667" alt="Screen Shot 2022-07-29 at 11 05 07 AM" src="https://user-images.githubusercontent.com/79609464/181809771-3c13a975-2f61-4b7b-b336-9460e9f8096c.png">

 ## Summary
-We've succesfully processed the Crypto data for machine learning, clustering each coin into 4 groups with an unsupervised model
+We've successfully processed the Crypto data for machine learning, clustering each coin into 4 groups with an unsupervised model